cpnxp/PS2Fas/readme.md

 This will return just your current 6 digit code after the request has been approved on the phone app.
 The request will timeout after two minutes if it is rejected or ignored and will return an exception.
+The timeout can be changed by passing -Timeout and a number of minutes (ex. ```-Timeout 5```)  Domain must be a well formated URL or the prompt on your 2FAS will be empty.
+At a later time I may add some code to deal with this so anything can be entered and converted into a valid non routeable URL usable for autosending tokens.

 ## Acknowledgements
 This module is made using the following BouncyCastle.Cryptography, Newtonsoft.Json, websocketsharp.core and